Nissan Skyline GT-R: Motorsports

 It took 50 races from 50 starts from 1991 to 1997 (latterly R33) in the N1 Super Taikyu.
 The GT-R's success sounded the death knell of Group A Touring Car racing; with the formula being scrapped soon after.
 JTCC was similarly dominated by the R32 GT-R, and splintered soon after, leading to the switch to the Supertouring category and also indirectly to the GT500 category of today.

-The GT-R's success in motor racing was formidable, particularly in the annual 1000 km race at the Mount Panorama circuit in Bathurst, Australia, where the winner in 1991 and 1992 was a GT-R (despite receiving additional 140 kg in weight penalties and a turbo pressure relief valve in 1992, and crashing).
+In the annual 1000 km race at the Mount Panorama circuit in Bathurst, Australia, the winner in 1991 and 1992 was a GT-R (despite receiving additional 140 kg in weight penalties and a turbo pressure relief valve in 1992, and crashing).
 It took the overall win of the 1991 Spa 24 Hours, after getting the pole position and fastest lap time, ahead of the Porsche 911 and BMW M3 Evolution.
 It remained dominant in the Japanese GT series for many years.
 The Skyline GT-R was retired from the JGTC series (later changed Super GT Series) in 2004.
 Its successor, the Nissan GT-R, competed and dominated the 2008 Super GT season, winning the GT500 (see details below).